Vision Problems in Children

 Cloudy or blurry vision

 Lights seem too bright or present a glare or a surrounding halo

 Treatment often includes cataract surgery.

 Retinoblastoma is a rare cancer of the retina.
 The retina is the innermost layer of

 the eye.
 It's located at the back of the eye.
 It receives light and images needed

 for vision.
 About 250 children in the U.S. are diagnosed with this type of cancer

 each year.
-It mostly happens in children the age younger than 5.
-Most cases happen
+It mostly happens in children younger than age 5.
+Most cases happen between

-between infancy and age 2.
+infancy and age 2.
 Both boys and girls are affected equally.
-Retinoblastoma
+Retinoblastoma can happen

 Symptoms of retinoblastoma may include: